 Summary

-This downloadable PDF lesson plan for English teachers explores corporate governance and ethics.
-This C2-level class material includes vocabulary, grammar, and a role-play activity to help advanced ESL students discuss complex business dilemmas.
+This downloadable lesson for C2 ESL students explores corporate governance and ethics.
+This advanced English class material includes vocabulary, grammar, and a role-play activity to help students discuss complex business dilemmas.

 Activities

-- Students begin by discussing three realistic ethical dilemmas in small groups, prompting them to consider different stakeholder perspectives and decide on a course of action.
+- A warm-up discussion where students share personal experiences with three realistic ethical dilemmas in small groups, prompting them to consider different stakeholder perspectives and decide on a course of action.
 This sets the stage for the lesson's theme.

 - Students learn key corporate governance terms through matching and reading exercises.
 A listening gap-fill task tests their comprehension of a formal statement on corporate ethics, reinforcing the new vocabulary.